Updated 9/22/25

 1. Practical Responses to ChatGPT, Montclair State Univ.

-2. AI Guidance, Yale Poorvu Center for T&L
+2. AI Guidelines, Yale Poorvu Center for T&L

 Resources